Welcome to Port Richmond High School’s College Corner

 Please use the links below to learn more about financial aid.
-For the Class of 2021, to apply for financial aid you will need copies of your parents 2019 Federal and State Tax Returns.
-If your family did not file taxes, they will need copies of their 2019 benefits.
+For the Class of 2022, to apply for financial aid you will need copies of your parents 2020 Federal and State Tax Returns/W2's.
+If your family did not file taxes, they will need copies of their 2020 benefits.

 Below are links to available scholarships.
 I encourage you to do google searches and check out your community and/or religious institution to see available scholarships!